enesnr/langquery/README.md

 langquery
 =========

- LangQuery - PHP Multiple Language Class with Parameters
+ LangQuery - Free PHP & JS Multiple Language Class with Parameters

 I've looked everywhere for language classes before writing this class but I realized there is no class doing everything i need as easy as in my head.
 So I started to write easiest and the best possible language class and I think this class will be number one language class.